Grinnell-CSC195/hw1/code/participants.md

 this is the file created as README for my project.
+I will use this file to add the steps for mt project use.